DIY Beginner Macrame Garland Tutorial

 After making a row, you have to offset the simple knots so you can create a pyramid at the end.

-Then it is time to make diagonal Half Hitch knots on each side of the little macrame triangle/pyramid.
+Then it is time to make Diagonal Clove Hitch knots on each side of the little macrame triangle/pyramid.
+Use the outside pieces of yarn on each side as the lead string.

-These types of knots are basically loops placed on the outer string on each side that then meet at the center of the piece.
+These types of knots are basically loops placed on the outer lead strings on each side that then meet at the center of the piece in a v-shape.

 My video might help you better with this step as well.

 And then the garland is almost done.
-You can either choose to leave the garland open or you can tie each macrame off into a little tassel at the bottom which I will show you below.
+You can either choose to leave the garland open or you can tie each end off.

 Photos of finished macrame garland